ericbutler555/developer-career-paths/README.md

 Personal opinion is that the industry has been steadily pushing more traditionally "back-end" things to the front-end: client-side web frameworks, serverless functions, cloud databases/APIs, static site generators (JAMstack) -- so front-end is getting harder/wider.
 This might plateau or reverse but who knows.

 You are said to be "full-stack" if you are *regularly* responsible for handling both the browser-rendered (front-end) and server-processed (back-end) code of a website.
-Just having to do something on the front-end or back-end occasionally to finish the thing you're building on the other end doesn't (in my opinion) qualify as full-stack, but whatever.

 ### Front-end:

-Two types of front-end: presentational (how it looks) and functional (what it can do). *Note these are my terms, not official ones.* A marketing site for a restaurant is mostly presentational (nice-looking, SEO-friendly and easy to read/navigate across devices); their online ordering system is mostly functional (lots of data manipulation adding items to an order, presenting options, handling customer info and payment, etc).
+Two types of front-end: **presentational** (how it looks) and **functional** (what it can do). *Note these are my terms, not widely-used ones.* A marketing site for a restaurant is mostly presentational (nice-looking, SEO-friendly and easy to read/navigate across devices); their online ordering system is mostly functional (lots of data manipulation adding items to an order, presenting options, handling customer info and payment, etc).
 Notice that most restaurant sites bounce to another domain to handle online ordering: different developers, different focus.

-Lots of places expect that a front-end developer can handle both types, but they are very different skill-sets, primarily how well you know design/CSS vs. data/JS.
+Employers might expect that a front-end developer can handle both types, but they are quite different skill-sets, mainly how well you know and focus on design/CSS vs. data/JS.
 Bigger/more tech-based companies might split these into different jobs.

 #### Front-end Presentation: HTML, CSS, Design